 Console digital pianos are among the most popular formats these days.
 Aside from being somewhat closer to their acoustic counterparts in terms of appearance, they allow for much more relaxed internal design.

-Yamaha YDP143R Arius Series is a mid-range console piano that has a lot to offer.
+Yamaha YDP-143 Arius Series is a top digital piano that comes at around $1000 and has a lot to offer.